deejoe/presentations/foss-intro/src/foss-intro.rst

  - *When?*
  - *How?*

-.. note: Who can get the rights, who gets limited by them
+.. note:: Who can get the rights, who gets limited by them
-.. note: What is covered by what restrictions
+.. note:: What is covered by what restrictions
-.. note: Why create restrictions
+.. note:: Why create restrictions
-.. note: Where do these restrictions apply
+.. note:: Where do these restrictions apply
-.. note: When and how does it expire
+.. note:: When and how does it expire
-.. note: How and when does something become covered
+.. note:: How and when does something become covered

 ----

-.. note: Excerpt from Constitution
+.. note:: Excerpt from Constitution

 Patent and Copyright Clause
 ===========================